 - From the time that CIFO was established, the total levy was first divided equally between the two bailiwicks and then among the levy paying FSPs in each bailiwick.
 So similar FSPs in the two bailiwicks ended up paying levies of different amounts. - Under the new funding structure, the total levy is divided among the levy paying FSPs in the same way in both bailiwicks.
-So similar FSPs in the two bailiwicks will end up paying levies of the same amount. - The two separate Jersey investment sectors (investment business and functionaries of recognized funds) will be treated as one combined sector, for consistency with Guernsey where there is a single investment sector. - It was not possible to develop the necessary changes to the funding legislation in both bailiwicks in time to implement the new structure from 1 January 2019, so it has been put in place from 1 January 2020.
+So similar FSPs in the two bailiwicks pay levies of the same amount. - The two separate Jersey investment sectors (investment business and functionaries of recognized funds) are now treated as one combined sector, for consistency with Guernsey where there is a single investment sector. - It was not possible to develop the necessary changes to the funding legislation in both bailiwicks in time to implement the new structure from 1 January 2019, so it was put in place from 1 January 2020.